 If you needed a reminder of why Judge is our captain, Friday night was it.
 In his WBC debut, Judge demolished a 405-foot homer off Brazil’s Bo Takahashi to put Team USA ahead early.

-From the first pitch, Judge showed why he is the face of The Yankees franchise.
+From the first at-bat, Judge showed why he is the face of The Yankees franchise.
 Team USA didn’t stop there, piling on runs while drawing 17 walks against Brazil’s nine pitchers.
 That’s not a typo — 17 walks.
 This wasn’t just about Judge’s heroics; it was a team effort.
 Brice Turang, a name not every Yankee fan might know, went 3-for-6 with a three-run double.
 He’s a reminder that baseball is full of young talent ready to shine.

 ALL RISE! pic.twitter.com/mzOYLOiWLQ